 After all, US shoppers spent over $861.12 billion online in 2020 – a massive 44% increase year-over-year.

 To grab a piece of that pie, you need an ecommerce solution.

 What are ecommerce solutions?
 An ecommerce solution is specialized software which helps you sell online.
 You don’t need any tech skills because it’s designed to give you all the tools you need.
 There are hosted and self-hosted versions depending on your store’s needs.

 There’s just one tiny problem, though – how do you pick the best ecommerce software for you?

 There are lots of ecommerce solutions out there, and all of them promise to make building an online store a walk in the park.
 Even less helpfully, they also seem to offer similar tools and features.

 That’s why our experts carry out research into every ecommerce platform and builder we review.
 We take an in-depth look at features, pricing, design, customer support, and more.
 We get regular people to test out each and every one to give real insight into ease of use and customer satisfaction.

 We’ve done the research, and we’ve got the results – so if you’re thinking of creating your own online store and are looking for the best ecommerce software to use, this article is for you.

-We’ll also show you the best self-hosted ecommerce solutions:
+And we’ll also show you the best self-hosted ecommerce solutions…